-module aggregate for Level 6 elective modules\ - 40%, module aggregate for Level 7 elective modules\ - 50%, for the individual project - 50%.
+module aggregate for Level 6 elective modules - 40%, module aggregate for Level 7 elective modules - 50%, for the individual project - 50%.

-\Note that all elective modules offered by the Aeronautics Department are Level 7.
+Note that all elective modules offered by the Aeronautics Department are Level 7 but some IDX modules may be Level 6.
+Students must complete 25 ECTS credits of Level 7 electives to graduate with an MEng degree.